Which is Better Vinyl or Composite Decking?

 Difference Between Vinyl and Composite Decking

-Vinyl decks can refer to two types of decking, one made out of boards and one using sheets of vinyl.
+Vinyl decking can refer to two types of decking, one made out of boards and one using sheets of vinyl.
 Most people will think of the former rather than the latter.
 Regardless, both vinyl sheets and decking boards are of the same material, which is PVC.
 PVC, short for polyvinyl chloride, is a thermoplastic used in various applications, including construction.
 For comparison, however, we’ll consider PVC decking boards, which are often more durable than the sheets.

 Composites, on the other hand, are not pure plastic.
 Unlike vinyl, it contains both plastic polymers and wood fibres, along with minerals and organic fillers.
-For composite decking, you can either choose between decking boards and interlocking tiles.
+For composite decking, you can either choose between decking boards or interlocking tiles.

 In terms of design and construction, many people may find composites and vinyl similar.
 But what about performance?
 Which one is the better decking choice?